gax1985/NSCC/NSCC/Network Security/Nov. 1st - Network Monitoring.md

 It uses full packet tracker.
 Packet one is saved by wired shark.
 Everything is included.

 Packet two is saved by wired shark.
-Everything is includeded.
+Everything is included.
 Now thats a lot of data.